-(c) Emoluments of the Chief Officer who is not a Member of the Managing Board include fixed remuneration which comprises base pay, allowances and gratuities and benefits-in-kind.
+- (b) No fees have been paid nor are payable to any Member of the Managing Board including the Chairman in 2014 and 2013. - (c) Emoluments of the Chief Officer, who is not a Member of the Managing Board, include fixed remuneration which comprises base pay, allowances and gratuities and benefits-in-kind.
 Details of emoluments are shown below:

-2013 \$ million 2012 \$ million Mr Edmund K H Leung [#] Mr James Blake [#] 1.35 - 1.29
+2014 \$ million 2013 \$ million Mr Edmund K H Leung 1.38 1.35